mohsinjavedcheema/ci-cd-pipeline/README.md

 ## Features

 - Java 17 is used to create a sample application
+- Run on every push to main or master branch
-- Test, Build and Upload to AWS ECR using no unofficial actions
+- Test, Build and Upload to AWS ECR using no unofficial actions and adds a GIT tag in ECR repo
 - Whole flow tested and working on a Debian runner with maven and docker installed